lawrennd/old_talks/_ml/modelling-things.md

 It seems that with a highly overparameterized model, these locations become easier to find and generalize well.
 In machine learning this is known as the "double descent phenomenon" (see e.g. @Belkin:reconciling19).

 As Professor Efron points out, modern machine learning models are often fitted using many millions of data points.
 The most extreme example of late is known as GPT-3.
 This neural network model, known as a Transformer, has in its largest form 175 billion parameters.
 The model was trained on a data set containing 499 billion tokens (about 2 Terrabytes of text).
-Estimates suggest that the model costs around $4.5 million dollars to train (see e.g. @Li:openai20).
+Estimates suggest that the model costs around $4.5 million dollars to train (see e.g. @Li:openai20).}

+\subsection{Deep Learning}

-The OpenAI model represents just a recent example from a wave of *deep* neural network models has proved highly performant across a range of challenges that were previously seen as being beyond our statistical modelling capabilities.
+\notes{The OpenAI model represents just a recent example from a wave of *deep* neural network models has proved highly performant across a range of challenges that were previously seen as being beyond our statistical modelling capabilities.

 They stem from the courage of a group of researchers who saw that methods were improving with increasing data and chose to collect and label data sets of ever increasing size, in particular the ImageNet team led by Fei-Fei Li [@Russakovsky-imagenet15] who collected a large data set of images for object detection (currently 14 million images)o.
 To make these neural network methods work on such large data sets new implementations were required.
 By deploying neural network training algorithms on graphics processing units (GPUs) breakthrough results were achieved on these large data sets [@Krizhevsky:imagenet12].
 Similar capabilities have then been shown in the domains of face identification